 Full Report: View the full report on the US-191/MT-64 Wildlife & Transportation Assessment (164 pages).

-Data Portal: An accompanying data website allows citizen scientists to record sightings of live and roadkilled animals and describe important wildlife movement areas along the US-191 and Lone Mountain Trail road corridors.
+Data Portal & ROaDS tool: An accompanying data website allows citizen scientists to record sightings of live and roadkilled animals via a mobile app and describe important wildlife movement areas along the US-191 and Lone Mountain Trail road corridors.

 Flyer: Read a 2-page description of the Assessment.

 In October and November 2023, the Center for Large Landscape Conservation hosted a series of Community Information Sessions in Big Sky, Gallatin Gateway, and West Yellowstone, Montana.
-At each event, Center staff members presented key findings of the Assessment, including priority sites for mitigation, and responded to questions from community members.
+At each event, Center staff members presented key findings of the Assessment (see video below from the Big Sky session), including priority sites for mitigation, and responded to questions from community members.
 Representatives of the Montana Department of Transportation and Gallatin County also participated.
 Center staff are continuing to work with agency representatives and community members to further develop potential wildlife accommodation measures in 2024.

 The Assessment is a joint project of the Center for Large Landscape Conservation and Montana State University’s Western Transportation Institute.